 Withdrawal symptoms are similar for both, but Xanax may cause more symptoms than Valium.

 Some examples of these withdrawal symptoms include:

 - Increased feeling of anxiety

 - Problems sleeping

 The health threat posed by withdrawal is one of the main reasons a benzo detox is necessary.
 Our team At Allure Detox performs benzo detox on a medical basis, prescribing replacement drugs on a decreasing schedule until the withdrawal symptoms dissipate.
-It is challenging for a long-term benzo users to stop on their own.
+It is challenging for long-term benzo users to stop on their own.

 Get the Help You Need

 Allure’s Medical detox allows the benzo user to continue their life during the process.
 The patient leaves our program stabilized, in good health, and ready to start their lives again.